xcube-dev/xcube-geodb-openeo/how-to-deploy.md

       is configured
     - service (`api-service.yaml`), where port and protocol are configured
 2) a values file used to fill in the templates.
 Currently in use:
-   `values-dev.yaml` and `values.yaml`.
-Currently not used, but kept as
-   reference: `values-stage.yaml`.
+   `values-dev.yaml`.
-   In these files, the following values are set:
+   In this file, the following values are set:
     - the actual Docker image value
     - the ingress encryption method
     - the host name